-These pancakes are enchanted with the nutrition of beans which should make you rest easy feeding them to your family.
-These also have whole wheat, oats, and ground flax-seed.
+These pancakes are enchanted with the nutrition of beans – which should make you rest easy feeding them to your family.
+They also have whole wheat, oats, and ground flax-seed.
 Why call them enchanted?
-It’s magical the way even the most determined bean hater will not have a clue that their dreaded enemy is inside these innocent vanilla pancakes.
+It’s magical the way the most determined bean hater will not have a clue that their dreaded enemy is inside these innocent vanilla pancakes.
 That was part of the fun of writing The Great Vegan Bean Book – I love hiding good-for-you things in food for Cheryl!

-Chai-Spiced Peach Compote:
+- Chai-Spiced Peach Compote: 5 peaches

 - 1 teaspoon cinnamon

 - ¼ teaspoon nutmeg